Lion Forge Comics: Lines

-Lion Forge has several imprints aimed at different demographics.
-CubHouse is Lion Forge Comics’ imprint for children ages 8 and under.
+Lion Forge had several imprints aimed at different demographics.
+CubHouse was Lion Forge Comics’ imprint for children ages 8 and under.
 It publishes graphic novels and picture books.
 The imprint's first picture books released in May 2018 were Oothar the Blue by author-illustrator Brandon Reese and This Is a Taco! by Andrew Cangelose, illustrated by Josh Shipley.
 The Caracal imprint focuses on material for audiences aged 8–12.
 The first title under the imprint was released in late 2018.
 Young adults and teens are targeted by the Roar Comics imprint.
 Some of its tiles include Lighter Than My Shadow and The Castoffs.
 The imprint was founded in 2014 with six titles, Care Bears, Punky Brewster, Saved by the Bell and original comics such as Roboy, Crystal Cadets and MER.
 Fans of role playing games are the intended audience for the Quillon imprint, which releases comics inspired by tabletop role playing games.
 The first title, Rolled & Told, was released in September 2018.
 Each issue includes a ready-to-play adventure.